nirosan-v/terraform-azure-infra/README.md

 - A public IP and NIC
 - A Linux VM

-The goal was to show how cloud resources can be automated, repeatable and secure instead of being created manually in the Azure portal.
+The goal was to show how cloud resources can be **automated**, **repeatable** and secure instead of being created manually in the Azure portal.

 ## 🛠️ Tech Stack
 ![Terraform](https://img.shields.io/badge/Terraform-7B42BC?style=for-the-badge&logo=terraform&logoColor=white)